Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Results

-Since the nesting in CeCu$_2$Si$_2$ is inside one (strongly renormalized ``heavy") band \cite{AphaseNeut}, the proposed loop-nodal $s_{\pm}$ state \cite{Ikeda2015} does not appear to provide a nodeless state with the required sign change of the superconducting order parameter along ${\boldsymbol Q}_{\mathbf{AF}}$, which separates the flat warped regions of the dominant heavy Fermi surface \cite{AphaseNeut}.
-In the present work, we consider a pairing function with an effective gap as a result of intraband pairing with $d_{x^2-y^2}$ symmetry and interband pairing with $d_{xy}$, which preserves both the fully gapped nature and order parameter sign change along ${\boldsymbol Q}_{\mathbf{AF}}$ on such a nested Fermi surface.
-This is a generalization of the orbital selective pairing state, also proposed for iron based superconductors \cite{NicaTheor,Suppl}.
-There the $\varDelta \sim s_{x^2y^2}({\boldsymbol k}) \times \tau_3$ (``$s \tau_3$") pairing function is introduced, as a product of an $s$-wave form factor and a Pauli matrix in the $d_{xz}, d_{yz}$ orbital sub-space.
+In the present work, we consider a pairing function which, by analogy with an $s \tau_3$ pairing state \cite{NicaTheor}, has an effective gap as a result of intraband pairing with $d_{x^2-y^2}$ symmetry and interband pairing with $d_{xy}$ symmetry; our pairing function preserves both the fully gapped nature and order parameter sign change along ${\boldsymbol Q}_{\mathbf{AF}}$ on a single nested Fermi surface.
+The $s \tau_3$ pairing state was introduced in the context of the iron-based superconductors ($SI Appendix$) \cite{NicaTheor}, as part of the studies about orbital-selective superconducting pairing \cite{Goswami10,Yu14,Ong13,Ong16}.
+There, the pairing function has the form $\varDelta \sim s_{x^2y^2}({\boldsymbol k}) \times \tau_3$ (``$s \tau_3$"), as a product of an $s$-wave form factor and a Pauli matrix in the $d_{xz}, d_{yz}$ orbital sub-space.
 For that case, the inter-orbital mixing in the dispersion part of the Hamiltonian ensures that in the \emph{band basis} the pairing is equivalent to a superposition of intra- and inter-band components with $d_{x^2-y^2}({\boldsymbol k})$ and $d_{xy}({\boldsymbol k})$ form factors respectively.
-The resulting quasiparticle spectrum acquires a non-vanishing $\left|\varDelta({\boldsymbol k}) \right|^2$ contribution, as the two components are added in quadrature, ensuring a full gap with a sign change between the two electron sheets.
-It is also shown how this two-orbital pairing channel can be stabilized within a self-consistent five-orbital model, with a full gap and a resonance in the spin-excitation spectrum.
-Similar to the case considered in Ref.~\onlinecite{NicaTheor}, ${\boldsymbol Q}_{\mathbf{AF}}$ of CeCu$_2$Si$_2$ will connect two parts of the Fermi surface in the intraband component (see Fig.~\ref{Fig4}), thereby generating an enhanced spin spectral weight just above a threshold energy $E_0~=~ 3.9{\rm k_B}T_c$ \cite{Stockert2011}.
+The resulting quasiparticle spectrum acquires a non-vanishing $\left|\varDelta({\boldsymbol k}) \right|^2$ contribution, as the two components are added in quadrature, ensuring a full gap on the whole Fermi surface with a sign change of the intraband component of the gap function.
+It is also shown how this pairing channel can be stabilized within a self-consistent five-orbital model, with a full gap and a resonance in the spin-excitation spectrum.
+Similar to the case considered in Ref.~\cite{NicaTheor}, ${\boldsymbol Q}_{\mathbf{AF}}$ of CeCu$_2$Si$_2$ will connect two parts of the Fermi surface with a sign change in the intraband component of the gap function (see Fig.~4), thereby generating an enhanced spin spectral weight just above a threshold energy $E_0~=~ 3.9{\rm k_B}T_c$ \cite{Stockert2011}, inside the superconducting gap $2\Delta_1\approx5~k_BT_c$, see below and \cite{Fujiwara2008}.